JINJINT/ESCO/README.md

 # ESCO

-Welcome to ``ESCO``! ``ESCO`` is an R package for the simulation of single-cell RNA sequencing data with special consideration of gene co-expression, built ultilizing the infrastructure the [`splatter`](https://github.com/Oshlack/splatter) package.
-This package formerly known as `SplatterESCO`.
+Welcome to ``ESCO``! ``ESCO`` is an R package for the simulation of single-cell RNA sequencing data with special consideration of gene co-expression, built ultilizing the infrastructure in the [`splatter`](https://github.com/Oshlack/splatter) package.

 ## Install from Github
-This package can be installed with R package devtools.
-First, pull the package with git clone to your working directory.
-Make sure that you have installed the packages listed in the DESCRIPTION file.
+This package can be installed with R package devtools:

-To install ESCO, run:
 ```{r}
 library("devtools")
 devtools::install_github("JINJINT/ESCO")